1two3code/rebelpedia/code/scrapyard/README.md

 ### TODOs

-- [ ] Input box for public addy
-  - [ ] Fetch bots using infura NFT API
+- [ ] Display bot attributes as a Cards